datapfranc/datapfranc.github.io-src/content/BRD_why.md

 ### Report on Book review

-I'm not sure these book reviews are very valuable by themselves... but they are certainly interesting and fun to read!
-What report or questions could we get from a BRD dataset?
-Here are a few thoughts:
+I'm not sure how valuable these book reviews are by themselves... but they are certainly interesting and fun to read!
+What sort of questions could we get from a BRD dataset?
+Here are some thoughts:

 1. Trend of rating in time
 2. Reader appreciation in terms of their demographics